Omagor6/Lernwerkstatt/Readme.md

   **Service**

-  For more complex requests, that require data from multiple layers, a service layer is used to make the code more readable and well structured.
+  For more complex requests, that require data from multiple layers and tables, a service layer is used to make the code more readable and well structured.

   **Repository and DB access manager**